EnterpriseDB/repmgr/README.md

 sites.

 `repmgr` supports cascading replication.
-When cloning a standby, in `repmgr.conf` set the command-line parameter `--upstream-node-id` to the `--node-id` of the server the standby should connect to, and `repmgr` will perform the clone using this server and create `recovery.conf` to point to it.
-Note that if `--upstream-node-id` is not explicitly provided, `repmgr` will use the primary as the server to clone from and attach to.
+When cloning a standby, in `repmgr.conf` set the command-line parameter `--upstream-node-id` to the `node_id` of the server the standby should connect to, and `repmgr` will perform the clone using this server and create `recovery.conf` to point to it.
+Note that if `--upstream-node-id` is not explicitly provided, `repmgr` will set the standby's `recovery.conf` to point to the primary node.

 To demonstrate cascading replication, ensure you have a primary and standby set up as shown above in the section "Setting up a simple replication cluster